Yamadera's Risshaku-ji Temple

 It was a short walk of six blocks down a main street from my hotel to Yamagata Station.
 This is Japan, so the station is clean and efficient with many trains throughout the day.

 The green-striped Senzan Line trains run between Yamagata and Sendai on the Pacific coast.
 Yamagata is in a broad flat basin surrounded by mountains.
-The Senzan Line branches off a short distance north of Yamagata Station to run through the mountains to the coast.
-Yamadera is a short distance into those mountains.
+The Senzan Line branches off a short distance north of Yamagata Station to run through the mountains to the coast, stopping at Yamadera a short distance into the mountains.

-Of course there are bookshelves and seating for school kids to sit and read while waiting for their train to school.
+Of course the train station has bookshelves and seating for school kids to sit and read while waiting for their train to school.
 By the time I got here in mid-morning they had neatly replaced all the books and left for school.

 An unsupervised children's reading area.
 Wow, how nice!